Biking and Hiking New Zealand - 03 Cape Reinga, Ninety Mile Beach, Tane Mahuta

 Ninety Mile Beach

-Back on an already traveled route to a cafe, enjoyed a coffee and a sandwich.
-Kaitaia was the next stop, then a pass to Mangamuka.
-Ferry to Rawene, where I met a woman from Austria on a bicycle, who I will meet again at the Tane Mahuta big tree.
-I decided for a longer day and cycled on to Tane Mahuta and a Department of Conservation campsite.
-There was a shower and a kitchen.
-Soup with some noodles.
-Bad weather is predicted for the next days.
-Today it's 173 km in eight hours 40 minutes, average 20 km/h.
+Back along part of the route I had already travelled, first to a café for coffee and a sandwich.
+Kaitaia was the next stop, then over the pass toward Mangamuka and down to the ferry at Rawene.
+There I met a woman from Austria travelling by bike, whom I would meet again later near Tāne Mahuta.
+I decided to make it a longer day and cycled on to the Department of Conservation campsite near Tāne Mahuta.
+There was a shower and a kitchen, which was all I needed.
+Soup with noodles in the evening.
+Bad weather is forecast for the next few days.
+Today: 173 km in 8 hours 40 minutes, average speed 20 km/h.

 Tane Mahuta - Lord of the Forest